Create a child-friendly felt nativity set that grows with your family. Free printable patterns for an interactive Christmas tradition!

 I laid the sides of the red cloak in place to determine the placement of the cuffs and hands.
 Then I tacked them in place where I knew the stitches would not show.

 PRO TIP: Cut the threads longer than usual.
-They’ll be caught in with the adhesive helping to prevent kiddos pulling at them.
+They’ll be caught in between with the adhesive helping to prevent kiddos pulling at them.

 Once the hands and cuffs were tacked in place, I applied the cloak front with Heat ‘n Bond adhesive.